-As we’ve already seen, some psychologists have begun grouping introverts into more specific subcategories.
-Wellesley Psychology Professor Jonathan Cheek has published two papers to this effect: “Four Meanings of Introversion: Social, Thinking, Anxious, and Inhibited Introversion,” and later, “Personality Scales for Four Domains of Introversion: Social, Thinking, Anxious, and Restrained Introversion.”
+In an attempt to gain a greater understanding of introverts, some psychologists have started subcategorizing them.
+Jonathan Cheek, a Wellesley Psychology Professor, has published two papers on the topic.
+“Four Meanings of Introversion: Social, Thinking, Anxious, and Inhibited Introversion,” and later, “Personality Scales for Four Domains of Introversion: Social, Thinking, Anxious, and Restrained Introversion.”
 (They renamed the Inhibited domain Restrained.)
-Each is unique and, like all human differences, each possesses a secret power.
-As Dr. Perpetua Neo says, “Society demonises and punishes difference, whether it is introversion, autism, or any mental health disorder.
-In fact, every difference has its superpowers, as long as we learn how to harness it.”
-Amen to that.
+Dr. Perpetua Neo claims that “society demonizes and punishes difference,” whether it be introversion, autism, or any other mental health disorder.
+Everybody is unique in their way and, like all human differences, each has a hidden power.
+We all have different strengths and weaknesses, but as long as we learn how to harness them, they can be our superpowers.
+Amen to that!

-Your secret powers: Cultivating deep relationships and loyalty
+Your secret powers: Developing long-lasting relationships and loyalty

-“As the saying goes, it is better to have a few friends than many acquaintances, because your few friends have your back and you know you can depend on them when the proverbial sh*t hits the fan,” says Neo.
-“In deeper relationships, people are able to be vulnerable with each other.
-As Brené Brown expounds, vulnerability is the hallmark of strong people.
-In that, social introverts are versed in the art of being loyal to their friends, and we know that loyalty pays dividends.
+“As the saying goes, it is better to have a few friends than many acquaintances, because your few friends have your back and you know you can depend on them when the proverbial sh*t hits the fan,” says Neo.“ As we get to know people better, we feel more comfortable opening up to them.
+According to Brené Brown, being vulnerable is a sign of strength.
+Therefore, social introverts who are loyal to their friends tend to reap the benefits of those friendships.

-Neo also believes that social introverts’ understanding of their need for “me time” is an example from which we can all learn.
+Neo contends that social introverts who take the time to care for themselves can teach us all an important lesson.
 “Social introverts know their boundaries, and they are a big lesson in teaching us about self-care, self-love and the Joy Of Missing Out (as opposed to the Fear Of Missing Out).
 The basis of everything—our careers, love lives, well being, etc.—is ourselves.
 We are the best investments we can make.
 And when we start with self-respect and self-love, this helps us create a fundamentally stronger sense of self and well being.”

 Your secret powers: Planning and attention to detail